 You can either drop off valves when you bring in your amp for servicing or repair.
 Alternatively, you can just drop them off in person most evenings after 6pm.

 You can post them to me if you are further a field.
-Using royal mail signed for service this costs about £7.50 each way for a box of ten valves.
+Using royal mail special delivery (signed for and insured up to £500) service this costs £7.25 each way for a box of approximately ten valves.

-Please bring your valves in a sturdy cardboard box or plastic container (takeaway food containers) to protect them.
+Please pack your valves in a sturdy cardboard box or plastic container (takeaway food containers work great) to protect them.
 The valves will returned after testing numbered and you will receive a written report indicating their results in a user friendly format.

 Unfortunately testing does not fully guarantee valve audio performance, for example micro-phonic noise will not get picked up by these tests.